Tailoring the thermalization time of a cavity-field using distinct atomic reservoirs: Application for quantum heat engines

-Therefore the results of this study can be used to boost the performance of thermal machines through reducing the thermalization time by determining the reservoir and its parameters.
-Though, isochoric paths of the cycles is much shorter than the adiabatic paths, any shortening of thermalization time will directly be translated to the improvement of the performance of the cycle without effecting the work output since no work is done on these paths.
-The results of this study would also be beneficial for open quantum systems demanding longer thermalization times.
+The efficiency and power of a quantum heat engine can be expressed, respectively, in terms of their conventional definitions, as the ratio of the work output and work input and as the work output per unit time respectively.
+Ideally, the quantum adiabatic strokes are infinitely slow and hence the power vanish.
+The power output should be a quantifier in a finite-time thermodynamic quantum cycle~\cite{geva_quantummechanical_1992,feldmann_performance_2000}; in a finite-time thermodynamic quantum cycle adiabatic strokes also operate at a finite-time.
+It is a straightforward inference to expect high power output using a shorter cycle time.
+However, in finite-time thermodynamics increasing the efficiency generally yields a power decrease and vice versa~\cite{feldmann_performance_2000}.
+Unless one makes a shortcut to adiabaticy~\cite{PhysRevLett.104.063002,torrontegui2013shortcuts,PhysRevLett.118.100601,ccakmak2018spin}, during a rapid adiabatic drive unwanted entropy production is present and internal friction occurs due to the fact of the non-commuting Hamiltonians at different instants of time~\cite{feldmann_quantum_2006, plastina_irreversible_2014,cakmak_irreversibility_2016}.
+Since these adiabatic effects limit the performance of quantum thermal machines, shortening the quantum isochoric strokes of a cycle (where quantum thermalization occurs) becomes important in order to enhance their performance.
+Therefore, the results of this work can be used to boost the performance of thermal machines through reducing their corresponding thermalization time.
+Though isochoric paths of the cycles are (normally) much shorter than the adiabatic paths, any shortening of thermalization time will directly be translated to the improvement of the performance of the cycle without affecting the work output since no work is done on these paths.
+Also, our results would be beneficial in open quantum systems demanding longer thermalization times.